 The Cultural Museum, previously a dervish lodge and then a library, now houses a collection of costumes and textiles.
 I wander around, completely alone, no guards or attendants in sight.
 Sunlight streams through the windows and reflects off the cases, which makes photography difficult.
 I also wondered about UV damage, especially to the metallic thread embroideries.
 Here are more of my favorites.

-Prayers are in progress at the Ulu Camii, so I check out the Kozahan (the Silk Bazaar).
+I check out the Kozahan (the Silk Bazaar).
 Built in 1491, it is stocked to the ceiling with every type of silk scarf, apparel and towel you could possibly imagine.
 A small import shop at the entrance of another han attracts my attention.
-I should have bought a lamp here but did not, and the filigree belts which the clerk pulls off the wall en masse for me, also sadly stay behind.
-Other bazaars sell modern goods for the locals and cheap trinkets for everyone else.
+I pass up a lamp, and the filigree belts which the clerk pulls off the wall for me, also sadly stay behind.

 I tour the 17th Century Ottoman House Museum, believed to be the birthplace of Sultan Mehmed.
 You will find those photos here.